Black Sea Fleet Losses during the Russo-Ukrainian War

 The attack on the pipeline was one of the most dramatic and consequential acts of sabotage in modern times.
 It was also an unprecedented attack on a major element of global infrastructure— the network of cables, pipes, and satellites that underpin commerce and communication.
 It effectively destroyed a project that had required decades of strenuous labor and political muscle and had cost roughly $20 billion, with half of that money coming from Gazprom, the other half from European energy companies.
 The attack was a financial blow to Russia and upended the EU’s energy planning and policy.

-The aftermath of the underwater explosion that breached Nord Stream 2, as seen from a Danish airplane near the island of Bornholm (Danish Defence Command / Forsvaret Ritzau Scanpix / Reuters)
+The aftermath of the underwater explosion that breached Nord Stream 2, as seen from a Danish airplane near the island of Bornholm (Danish Defense Command / Forsvaret Ritzau Scanpix / Reuters)

 Artist's impression of maritime drones attacking Sevastopol.
 H I Sutton.